NatalieSchieferstein/CoopCodeSpiking/readme.md

 * resimulate networks optimized for a certain receptive field size
 * tune networks analytically for a certain receptive field size

-A similar guide through the simulations of Appendix S1 of the paper can be found in `supplement.ipynb`.
+A similar guide through the simulations of Appendix S1 of the paper can be found in `supplement_poisson.ipynb` and `supplement.ipynb`.

 <!-- CONTACT -->
 ## Contact